chenyunmolu/GRNCFMDA/README.md

 ## Running files

-- `GRNCFMDA.py`：The main file for running the GRNCFMDA model is based on the HMDAD database for prediction by default.
+- `GRNCFMDA_HMDAD.py/GRNCFMDA_Disbiome.py`：The main file for running the GRNCFMDA model is based on the HMDAD/Disbiome database for prediction by default.
+- `Prepare_data.py`：To calculate the functional similarity, GIP similarity, and disease GIP similarity of microorganisms, and thus derive the comprehensive similarity matrix between microorganisms and diseases, it is necessary to calculate the semantic similarity of diseases in advance.
-- `model.py`：The file contains the basic models for building GRNCFMDA models, such as GRAND and NCF models.
+- `GRAND.py`：This file is used for high-order feature extraction of GRAND, including methods such as GRAND model and heterogeneous graph architecture
-- `utils.py`：The file contains methods such as building heterogeneous graphs, setting random seeds, and drawing ROC curves, and belongs to the toolkit file.
+- `NeuCF.py`：This file mainly includes the NeuCF model, negative MDA selection method, and ROC/PR curve drawing method, etc
 ## Run in HMDAD or Disbiome

 To run the model, default 5 fold cross validation.